A few people have had cause to ask me, “Victor, are you making money from your blog?” The simple answer I always gave is “No.”

 My bills and those of my family are taken care of from income from paid employment.
 So what is in it for me in this blogging journey?

 I would say a lot: more than I had initially anticipated and definitely much more than time and space would allow me delve into in this short post.

 From the outset of my blogging journey, I wanted to share my thoughts on the issues of life with anyone who would care to read.
 I was convinced that what I had to share could make life better for someone out there – one way or another.

 To a large extent, that objective is being achieved.
 The feedback I get from my readers and critics alike convince me of that.

-And for that I’m very grateful also encouraged to keep the blogging flag flying higher.
+And for that I’m very grateful and also very encouraged to keep the blogging flag flying higher.
 As you can see, I am not about to quit on my blog mission.

 However, beyond sharing my thoughts and being a blessing to my readers, blogging has become a journey of personal development for me.
 By that I mean my life has been improved in many ways since I took up blogging as a hobby.